Formative years are critical years, and elementary school teachers are important influencers on children during this time.

 BSED - Elementary Education

-The Curry School's top-ranked Elementary Education program now offers a four-year undergraduate degree, providing a more affordable path to licensure for aspiring preK-6th grade teachers.
+The School of Education and Human Development's top-ranked Elementary Education program now offers a four-year undergraduate degree, providing a more affordable path to licensure for aspiring preK-6 teachers.
 With a focus on applied learning, our program combines foundational knowledge with significant experience in real classroom settings.
-UVA undergraduates are also eligible for early admission to our one-year master's programs.

 Master of Teaching

 Do you want to be an elementary school teacher working with kindergartners, 6th graders, or any grade in between?
-The Curry School offers a Master of Teaching (MT) degree with licensure and endorsement in Elementary Education.
-We offer two programs: the B/MT (Five-year Program for Undergraduates) and the PG/MT (post-graduate program for those who have already completed an undergraduate degree).
+The School of Education and Human Development offers a 1-year Master of Teaching (MT) degree with licensure and endorsement in Elementary Education.
+Candidates complete an intensive yearlong internship while taking graduate coursework in education foundations and pedagogy.

 Ed.D. in Curriculum & Instruction